slerman12/Help-me/2-Opposing-views.md

 I also passed my [area exam](https://docs.google.com/presentation/d/1LK0urIs8yu_e7HyZ-VQoDJUiGpPeTPEUgfhjK5Kw_7w/edit?usp=sharing) with flying colors shortly after that semester, mid-brain damage, and the whole room felt it because I was high off of my fucking balls and presenting genius ideas simpler than they'd ever heard them, not that, in the case of ideas around MHDPA or long-term episodic memory or any other brilliant foresight at the time, they ever heard them.

 That was the only time in my life I ever took a high dose of benzos on purpose, and it was during the severe withdrawal, not by choice — though, given that I still had to present in front of the fuck-morons — on purpose.
 And rightfully, justifiably, unlike every doctor who ever coerced them on me.
-So yes, that might explain the "flying colors" even more than my advisor realized when he looked me proudly in the eye and told me that I passed with flying colors.
+So yes, that might explain the "flying colors" even more than my advisor (who I would not call a fuck-moron) realized when he looked me proudly in the eye and told me that I passed with flying colors.
 Because, let me reiterate: I did.

 Also, I rehearsed that area exam in front of my mom and uncle for a week every day before the area exam.